rafaspadilha/temporal-sorting-event/README.md

 # Temporally Sorting Images from Real-World Events
-Repository with code and (pointers to the) model weights for the paper:
+Repository with code and (pointers to) model weights for the paper:

 >**Temporally Sorting Images from Real-World Events**